Board of Directors

 Back to top

-Michael is a graduate of The Ivey Business School and the Institute of Family Enterprise Advisors FEA designation program, and holds multiple certifications from Moody’s Analytics CSI Global Education, as well as the Investment Fund Institute of Canada.
+Michael is a graduate of The Ivey Business School and the Institute of Family Enterprise Advisors FEA designation program.
+He holds multiple certifications from Moody’s Analytics and the Investment Fund Institute of Canada.

 Back to top